• Skip to main content

 • Red Delicious: Red Delicious apples are one of my favorites for eating fresh, however they tend to become mushy when baked.

 • Golden Delicious: These apples can become overly soft and lose their shape when cooked.
-Which can be great for recipes like homemade applesauce, but no so great for baked treats.
+Which can be great for recipes like my homemade applesauce, but no so great for baked treats.

 • McIntosh: McIntosh apples have a tender texture and could break down when baked, resulting in a soft, less structured final dessert.